faye1011/myproject/_songs/keep_your_eyes_on_the_prize.md

 soundcloud-artist: https://soundcloud.com/pete-seeger-official
 soundcloud-source: https://soundcloud.com/pete-seeger-official/keep-your-eyes-on-the-prize-3
 description: |
-    Alice Wine, who earned her living cleaning linen for a white family in Charleston, taught Guy Carawan how to sing 'Keep Your Eyes on the Prize in 1960'.
-Carawan later introduced the lyrics to activists from the Student Nonviolent Coordinating Committee NCCS. <br>
+   The song was orginially based off of the hymn 'Keep Your Hands on the Plow' with lyrics modified.
+However, Alice Wine, who earned her living cleaning linen for a white family in Charleston, taught Guy Carawan how to sing 'Keep Your Eyes on the Prize' in 1960.
+Carawan later introduced the lyrics to activists from the Student Nonviolent Coordinating Committee NCCS.
-    The song was orginially based off of the hymn 'Keep Your Hands on the Plow with lyrics modified

 versions: |
      Mahalia Jackson, <br>
      Pete Seeger<br>